Jon Morgan

 The FTB will then assess a penalty for the late filing due date or failure to file tax forms.
 The penalty amount varies depending on the entity.

-• Domestic and foreign corporations - $250 penalty; applies for any domestic and foreign-based corporation that had never filed a return before or was out of business for more than five tax years
+• Domestic and foreign corporations - $250 penalty; applies for any domestic and foreign-based corporation that has never filed a return before or has been out of business for more than five tax years

 • Domestic nonprofit corporations - $50 penalty; applies if the corporation is tax-exempt and did not hold membership meetings during the tax year